Tejaswireddyallam/GDPFall2024-Group2/README.md

 09/06/2024- I contributed to the creation of the developer's wiki page and documented the minutes of client meetings.
 I collected data from each team member regarding their strengths, interests, and GitHub links

 09/06/2024 - I took the initiative to create a wiki page for client meeting minutes,  project charter, and product document.
 I documented all questions raised during client meetings in the meeting minutes.
-Additionally, I organized the information provided by team members and compiled it into the project charter and product statement.
+Additionally, I organized the information provided by team members and compiled it into the project charter and product statement.<hr>